 This page is targeted at users who want to learn more on the LOFAR LTA (Long Term Archive).
 It should answer the most common questions and provide help in case of difficulties in data retrieval.
-If the information on this page did not succeed to solve any issues you may encounter, please send a mail to Science Support.
+If the information on this page did not succeed to solve any issues you may encounter, please send a mail to Science Support (Please read this before you do!).